 COVID-19 restrictions and rules for Assisted Living Facilities are typically set by the state – to see the rules in your state, you can read our guide to Assisted Living in Indiana.
 Keep in mind that there may be other policies that communities put in place to protect their residents, so you should contact your local community for more information.
 Additionally, you can contact your local Area Agency on Aging to learn more – find contact information here.

-Paying for Assisted Living in Indianapolis, Indiana
+Paying For Assisted Living in Indianapolis

 The Cost of Assisted Living in Indianapolis

 Assisted living costs in Indianapolis are $195 higher than the Indiana average of $4,283.
 However, prices are still lower than the national average of $4,500.

 Assisted living costs in Indiana range from $3,250 in Kokomo to $5,255 in Lafayette.
 The state’s biggest cities tend to have affordable assisted living, with seniors in South Bend paying $3,308, and those in Fort Wayne paying $3,485.
 Prices are slightly higher in Muncie at $3,695 per month.
 Bloomington’s costs are equal to the state average of $4,283, and in Evansville, seniors pay $4,389, or $89 less than those in Indianapolis.
 In Terre Haute, prices are higher than in Indianapolis; seniors there pay $4,948 per month.

 How to Get Financial Assistance for Assisted Living in Indianapolis